DILCISBoard/E-ARK-AIP/index.md

 Relationship

 ##### Linking rights statement

+<a name="aip-premis-rights"></a>**AIP-PREMIS-RIGHTS**: The a
-If a `linkingRightsStatementIdentifier` child element object exists, there is a rights statement attached to the object.
+`linkingRightsStatementIdentifier` element COULD be used to describe rights statement attached to the object.

 For example, only files which have the "discovery right" are being indexed in order to allow these files to be retrievable by the full-text search.

 An example of the latter case is shown in Listing 17.

 ```xml
 <linkingRightsStatementIdentifier>